luno/workflow/README.md

    - Route new triggers to the new workflow
    - Allow the old workflow to finish processing existing Runs
    - Remove the old workflow once all Runs are complete
-   - Alternatively, add versioning to your Object type (though this affects the DAG structure)
+   - Alternatively, add versioning to your Object type (though this affects the workflow structure)

 4. **Understand latency expectations**: **Workflow** is not intended for low-latency use cases.
 Asynchronous event-driven systems prioritize decoupling, durability, workload distribution, and complex logic breakdown over speed.